Leopoldo Moreau: First terms as deputy

 In 1983, upon the fall of the last military dictatorship in Argentina, Moreau ran for a seat in the Chamber of Deputies.
 Upon his election, he served as president of the parliamentary commission on communication and as vice-president of the UCR bloc.

 Toward the end of the 1980s, Moreau became leader of the Radical Committee of Buenos Aires Province.
 Due to his closeness with then-president Raúl Alfonsín, Moreau was one of the government's spokespeople during the 1987 Carapintadas uprising.
 From April to June 1989, Moreau was president of the Chamber of Deputies.

 He was re-elected to the Chamber in 1987 and 1991.
 Moreau played a prominent role in the establishment and development of the National Commission on the Disappearance of Persons (CONADEP), the commission created to investigate the fate of the desaparecidos (victims of forced disappearance) and other human rights violations during the dictatorship.

-Moreau was elected to the National Senate on the UCR ticket in Buenos Aires Province at the 1995 general election, where he became part of the parliamentary commissions on budget and treasury affairs, accords, culture and education.
+In 1995, Moreau was elected to the National Senate by the Legislature of Buenos Aires Province, where he became part of the parliamentary commissions on budget and treasury affairs, accords, culture and education.
 From 1995 to 2001, he was the first vice-president of the Senate.
 During his time as Senator, Moreau was a staunch opponent of the neoliberal economic policies of President Carlos Menem.